Step by step guide

 we'll ensure that all the relevant teams within M&S Bank are updated.
 There are various ways

-that you can contact us, but you may find the quickest way to notify us is to complete our notification form.
+that you can contact us, but you may find the quickest way to notify us is to complete our notification form (link opens in a new tab).

 Once you've notified us, we'll then be able to confirm the next steps, including what documents